turingschool/gear-up/m4_sessions/1804inning/public_data.md

 **Whole Group Share**(10 minutes)

 **Breakout**(10 minutes)
+(4 small groups)
  * Think of a problem that could be solved with public data
  * How you might attack the problem?

 **Whole Group Share**(10 minutes)

 **Breakout**(10 minutes)
+(4 small groups: each group is given a civic tech project to research)
  * Civic tech projects (TBD)
  * What problem were they trying to solve?
  * Who does it help and how?